Posted by Monstrum on Jan 31st 2019

 If you have shopped for around for an optical sight for your tactical rifle lately, you may have noticed a new term being thrown around that you might not be familiar with - the prism scope.
 A prism scope (sometimes also referred to as a prismatic scope) is a scope that uses a glass prism to focus an image as opposed to traditional rifle scopes which use a series of lenses.
 This allows for a more compact design while still allowing for many of the same benefits such as a magnified image, an etched reticle, reticle illumination, and a focusing eyepiece.

-- A prism scope allows for magnification giving you a larger sight picture and extending your effective range.
+- Allows for magnification giving you a larger sight picture and extending your effective range.

-- A prism scope allows for both an illuminated reticle system and an etched reticle.
-The etched reticle can be viewed without batteries or a fiber optic.
-This provides an extra layer should your illumination system ever fail you.
+- Features an illuminated reticle system and an etched reticle.
+The etched reticle can be viewed without batteries or worry about fiber optic issues.

-- A prism scope uses a focusing eyepiece which allows you to adjust for personal differences in vision.
-This makes it a good option for people with astigmatism or other eyesight conditions who have difficulty using red dot sights.
+- They feature a diapoter that can be adjusted for personal differences in vision.
+This makes it a good option for people with astigmatism or other eyesight conditions that make using red dot sights difficult.

-- A prism scope has a shorter, narrower eye relief that a red dot sight.
-This might make it inappropriate for shooters or firearms that require an extra long eye relief of 5+ inches.
+- A prism scope has a shorter eye relief that a red dot sight.
+This might be an issue for shooters of firearms that require extra long eye relief.

-- A prism scope with magnification has parallax just as a magnified rifle scope would.
+- A prism scope with magnification has the same parallax issues as magnified rifle scopes.
 Optics with magnification are typically parallax free at a certain fixed distance (commonly 100 yards) with parallax coming into play at further distances.
-Note that the amount of parallax is negligible to most shooters and can be minimized with proper and consistent shooting position and cheek weld.
+Note: the amount of parallax is negligible to most shooters and can be minimized with proper and consistent shooting position and cheek weld.